 Dr Christina Reith

-BSc (Hons), MBChB (Hons), FRCP, FFPM
+BSc (Hons), MBChB (Hons), FRCP (Glasg.), FFPM

 Senior Clinical Research Fellow

-Christina completed her MRCP whilst working in the NHS.
-She joined CTSU in 2004 to work on large-scale clinical trials in relation to cardiovascular disease.
-She has worked closely on the Study of Heart and Renal Protection (SHARP), the largest ever trial in patients with moderate-to-severe chronic kidney disease (CKD), recruiting 9438 patients in nearly 400 hospitals in 18 countries.
-She also works on meta-analyses such as those conducted by the Cholesterol Treatment Trialists’ (CTT) and Antithrombotic Treatment Trialists’ (ATT) Collaborations, and is a member of the international Clinical Trials Transformation Initiative (CTTI) and Sensible Guidelines groups which consider how best to conduct trials efficiently.
+Christina mainly works on large-scale clinical trials and meta-analyses in relation to cardiovascular disease, with a particular research interest being the reliable assessment of drug safety using such large-scale randomized data.
+She has worked closely on the Study of Heart and Renal Protection (SHARP), the largest ever trial in patients with moderate-to-severe chronic kidney disease (CKD), recruiting 9438 patients in nearly 400 hospitals in 18 countries, and is currently focused on meta-analyses such as those conducted by the Cholesterol Treatment Trialists’ (CTT) Collaboration and Antithrombotic Trialists’ (ATT) Collaboration.
+She has an interest in streamlining clinical trial methodology, and is a member of the international Clinical Trials Transformation Initiative (CTTI) which considers how best to conduct trials efficiently.

 Christina is also involved in teaching (eg, on the NDPH Global Health Sciences MSc), is a GMC-approved Educational Supervisor for Pharmaceutical Medicine specialty training, and acts as a College Adviser for students at Green Templeton College.

 Accelerating clinical trials: time to turn words into action.

 Landray MJ. et al, (2023), Lancet, 402, 165 - 168